There has been a recent rise in drug and alcohol-related deaths across West Yorkshire according to local coroners.

-- Support groups – support groups are a very common form of treatment, with good reason.
+- Support groups – Support groups are a very common form of treatment, with good reason.
 If you go down this route, you’ll be able to openly talk about your struggles regularly, in a judgement-free zone, with people who fully understand.
-Hearing about their experience may also go a long way towards making you feel less alone
+Hearing about their experiences may also go a long way towards making you feel less alone.

 - Talking therapy – the clue is in the name on this one.
 It involves you sitting down and talking to a therapist about any and all mental health issues you may have.
 Such issues may be the underlying cause of your addiction, they may have resulted from it, or they may be worsened by it.
-But in any of those circumstances, talking through it could really help
+Many techniques are covered by this term, concluding CBT and DBT.

-- Motivational interviewing – This is a kind of treatment where you’ll be asked questions designed to empower you to change.
-The person you’re speaking to won’t attempt to advise you, confronting you or warning you: instead, they’ll engage with you on an equal level
+- Motivational Interviewing – This is a kind of treatment where you’ll be asked questions designed to empower you to change.
+The person you’re speaking to won’t attempt to advise you, confront you or warn you.
+Instead, they’ll engage with you on an equal level.

-This may seem like a frightening or difficult concept and it may be hard at first.
-But once you’ve been through any traumatic events, it’s one step closer to being free of the grip that both they and the resulting addiction have had on your life.
+This may seem like a frightening or difficult concept and it may be hard at first, but once you’ve been through any traumatic event, it’s one step closer to being free of the grip that both they and the resulting addiction have had on your life.

-While the above treatments help you to heal on an emotional level, the following physical therapies will help you on a more practical level.
+While the above treatments help you to heal on an emotional level, the following therapies will help you on a more physical level.

-It’s not recommended to try at home due to both its difficulty and the often dangerous withdrawal symptoms that can come with it.
-But detoxing is often the best step to move forward into a drug or alcohol-free phase of your life.
+It’s not recommended to attempt to detox without support due to both its difficulty and the often dangerous withdrawal symptoms that can come with it.
+Regardless, detoxing is often the best step to move forward into a drug or alcohol-free phase of your life.

 One of the biggest benefits of the other physical therapies often offered during rehab is the way that they help you to fully relax.
 This then means that you’ll be in a better position to recover overall.

-The theory behind it is that massaging those points causes positive changes to other areas of the body, hence the name reflexology.
-Although it is also known as zone therapy, just as a sidenote.
-Then there are regular massages, which help you to relax as we said before.
+The theory behind it is that massaging those points causes positive changes in other areas of the body, hence the name reflexology.

 A staple of Chinese medicine, it involves small, fine needles being inserted into your skin at specific points and at various depths.